Pollock injures groin, could miss extended time

 Peralta was removed from the game in the seventh inning for precautionary reasons, but the veteran right fielder said he did not think his injury was serious.

-Pollock and Peralta both are key offensive players for the Diamondbacks, who have lost seven of their last 11 games but still are 21-18 this year after a posting disappointing 69-93 record in 2016.
+Pollock and Peralta both are key offensive players for the Diamondbacks, who have lost seven of their past 11 games.
+They are 21-18 this year after a posting disappointing 69-93 record in 2016.

-Pollock, Arizona's lead-off hitter, is batting .299 with 11 stolen bases and 26 runs scored while Peralta, who primarily bats second in the lineup, is batting .301.
+Pollock, Arizona's leadoff hitter, is batting .299 with 11 stolen bases and 26 runs scored, while Peralta, who primarily bats second in the lineup, is batting .301.

 "I'm on the record as saying this all the way along," Diamondbacks manager Torey Lovullo said.
 "Last season was one where this ballclub missed those two players.
 They're very important to us.
 We don't want to miss them again."